yiisoft/db/README.md

 Optional packages that provide additional functionality:

 - [Yii Active Record](https://github.com/yiisoft/active-record) provides an object-oriented interface for working with database tables, similar to ORM frameworks such as Doctrine or Hibernate.
+- [Yii DB Migration](https://github.com/yiisoft/db-migration) allows you to manage database schema using migrations.

 ## Requirements